My Dear Kuttichathan: Release

 The film was released in 1984 along with dubbed versions in Tamil, Telugu and Hindi.
 The Telugu and Hindi versions were titled Chinnari Chethana and Chhota Chetan respectively.
 All the versions proved to be successful.
 For the watching experience, special lenses had to be attached to the projectors in theatres.

 Navodaya distributed the film by themselves in Kerala.
-Popular director K. R. distributed the Tamil version of the film.
+Keyaar distributed the Tamil version of the film.
 The Tamil version also became successful, surpassing bigger films.
 The film's release also attracted rumours that the use of 3D glasses was spreading conjunctivitis, which was dubbed "Madras Eye".
 These rumours prompted the makers to add footage before the film began with prominent actors Prem Nazir, Amitabh Bachchan, Jeetendra, Rajinikanth, Chiranjeevi and others explaining that the glasses were sterilised after each use.

+Reviewing the Tamil dubbed version, Balumani of Anna newspaper praised the 3D effects and called it an entertaining film for children.

 Box office

 The film was commercial success and highest grossing Malayalam film at that time, which collected ₹ 2.5 crore from box office and it's Hindi dubbed version Chota Chetan also collected ₹ 1.3 crore from box office.
 The film ran over 365 days in Trivandrum, 250 days in both Chennai and Mumbai and 150 days in both Bengaluru and Hyderabad box office.